qvad/taqo/README.md

 # Query Optimizer Testing Framework

-Idea of the framework is to automate routines around query optimizer testing and generate human-readable report that can be manually verified.
-Since the query optimizer depends on data on cluster, hardware, etc.., all test scenarios are trying to reduce these effects and exclude hard checks in fail criteria.
+The idea of the framework is to automate routines around query optimizer testing and generate a human-readable report that can be manually verified.
+Since the query optimizer depends on data in the cluster, hardware, etc., all test scenarios are designed to reduce these effects and exclude hard checks in fail criteria.

 # Installation